sorl/aino-utkik/docs/quickstart.rst

 method is allowed only if the class has a corresponding lower case named attribute on the class.
-But because not everyone keeps those method names in their head there is an additional attribute in the class that controls if the method should be allowed or not and that is ``allowed_methods``.
+But because not everyone keeps those method names in their head there is an additional attribute in the class that controls if the method should be allowed or not and that is ``methods``.
 By default this is set to ``['GET', 'POST']`` thus allowing only GET and POST.
 If you want to allow anything else you first have to add that method name to this list and then create a method with the lower case name on the class.

 So basically you do all your stuff in the handler or conduct it from there, for